Lochie Daddo: Career

-Upon returning to Australia in 1990, he took up an offer from a modelling agency and soon after began his television career.
-He first appeared as host of travel show Getaway during the mid-1990s for six years.
+Upon returning to Australia in 1990, Daddo took up an offer from a modelling agency and soon after, began his television career.
+He made his debut on ABC music television series Countdown Revolution, before taking on the regular role of Stephen Gottlieb in long-running soap opera Neighbours from 1992 to 1993.

-From 1992 to 1993, he portrayed the role of Stephen Gottlieb in Neighbours.
-He appeared in 1995 in an episode of the ABC series G.P., Out as Patrick Walsh the romantic interest of the series' regular gay character Dr. Martin Dempsey played by Damian Rice.
-In 2005, he appeared on the series Blue Water High.
+In 1995, he appeared in an episode of ABC medical drama G.P. – "Out", as Patrick Walsh, the romantic interest of the series' regular, gay character Dr. Martin Dempsey, played by Damian Rice.
+He next had a guest role in soap opera Paradise Beach, playing arrogant ex con Angel Bannister, a love interest for Lisa Barsby, played by Tiffany Lamb.

-Throughout his career, he has worked as an actor, reporter and presenter for all the major Australian networks, on everything from entertainment news to current affairs including Let’s Do It, E!
+Daddo also worked as a reporter and presenter for several entertainment news and current affairs series, including Let’s Do It, E!
 News, Entertainment Tonight, Today and Animal Hospital.
+He became a host on travel show Getaway during the mid-1990s for six years.

+Daddo made a guest appearance in a 2001 episode of comedy series Pizza as Eddie Galah.
+In 2005, he starred in several episodes of teen drama series Blue Water High, in the role of Andrew.
+In May 2007, he then appeared as a competitor on the celebrity reality singing TV show It Takes Two, but was the first to be eliminated on 15 May.

-He has also hosted corporate and training videos for numerous major Australian corporations including Qantas, the NRMA, the Commonwealth Bank and Telstra as well as a spokesperson for the 40 Hour Famine.
+For the past two decades, Daddo has run his production company, DPS Media (Daddo Production Services).
+He has also hosted corporate and training videos for numerous major Australian corporations including Qantas, NRMA, Commonwealth Bank and Telstra as well as a spokesperson for the 40 Hour Famine.

-In May 2007 Lochie Daddo appeared as one of the celebrity performers on the celebrity reality singing TV show It Takes Two.
-He was the first to be eliminated from the show on 15 May 2007.
+Personal life

-He is married to Foxtel's Karina Brown with whom he has two daughters.
+Daddo is married to Foxtel's Karina Brown, former Sale of the Century host, with whom he has two daughters.

+Daddo currently works as a high-profile real estate agent in Sydney's Palm Beach.
+He also works as an auctioneer.